SymfonyCasts/solid/sfcasts/dip.md

 Coming soon...

-We've made it to the fifth and final solid principle.
+We've made it to the fifth and final SOLID principle.
 The dependency inversion principle, this puppy has a two part definition

 Ready,